huggingface/datasets/datasets/roman_urdu_hate_speech/README.md

 ### Licensing Information

-The licensing status of the dataset hinges on the legal status of the [Roman Urdu Dataset Repository](https://github.com/haroonshakeel/roman_urdu_hate_speech) which is under MIT License.
+The licensing status of the dataset hinges on the legal status of the [Roman Urdu Hate Speech Dataset Repository](https://github.com/haroonshakeel/roman_urdu_hate_speech) which is under MIT License.

 ### Citation Information